 National Windrush Day

-The 15 to 30 June will see a borough-wide celebration of the arrival of the Windrush in 1948 and the legacy of the Windrush generation, with events and activities in venues across Haringey.
+The 15 to 30 June 2019 saw a borough-wide celebration of the arrival of the Windrush in 1948 and the legacy of the Windrush generation, with events and activities in venues across Haringey.

-Through a community fund and working closely with libraries, and venues across the borough, a programme of community led Windrush themed events - from talks to reminiscence cafes, to workshops for children - aims to capture stories from the Windrush generation.
+Through a community fund and working closely with libraries and venues across the borough, a programme of community led Windrush themed events - from talks to reminiscence cafes, to workshops for children - aimed to capture stories from the Windrush generation.

-On National Windrush Day (22 June 2019) there will be a day of celebration with events happening across Haringey aiming to commemorate and celebrate the contribution the Windrush generation have made to communities in Haringey and beyond.
+On National Windrush Day itself (22 June 2019) there was a day of celebration with events across Haringey to commemorate and celebrate the contribution the Windrush generation have made to communities in Haringey and beyond.

-Cllr Blake, Cabinet Member for Communities and Equalities, said:
+Cllr Blake, Cabinet Member for Communities and Equalities:

 Windrush Day is a fabulous opportunity to celebrate the contributions of the Windrush Generation to British society.

 I am proud that Haringey is leading the way in marking the occasion with an impressive programme of events - I would encourage people of all backgrounds to attend and learn more about the Windrush and its significance.

 See the Windrush 2019 - List of all events (PDF, 280KB) to see what took place.